T1 Service Options: High Speed T1 Data Lines and T1 Phone Service

 Here are some additional resources on T1 and DS3 dedicated line connections.

 On this site, you can buy and sell network equipment, phone systems and VoIP equipment.

 Telecom Partner Opportunity *We send leads to you; you send leads to us - We both benefit!

 If you sell, manage, maintain or repair Telecom equipment, partner with us for Mutual Benefit.

 Obtain Real-Time quotes for your dedicated service requirements.

-To determine the speed of your current connection, go to Broadband.Gov and/or MyVOIPSpeed Server .
+To determine the speed of your current connection, go to AT&T Speed Test and/or Verizon Speed Test.
 For an accurate reading of what bandwidth is available, you should turn off all other devices that may be using your Internet connection, for example all PCs.
 Even though no person is using a PC, these days programs often access the Internet for such reasons as checking for and downloading new software versions.
 Also, you should measure the bandwidth at differing times of the day and using more than one of the options above.
 If you have a shared service, like cable or DSL, the bandwidth available to you will depend on how much bandwidth your neighbors are using at any given time.